voncloft/Voncloft-Search/README.md

 Start Apache, php, and mysql

 Dependencies:

-Maria-db
-PHP
-APACHE
-LINUX
-fortune-mod (if you want the random quotes)
+Maria-db,PHP,APACHE,LINUX,fortune-mod (if you want the random quotes)